rpereyra14/naive_bayes/README.md

 ### Design Notes:

 Vocabulary, TrainData, and TestData are loaded through their respective "load" methods.
-Prediction of a spam or ham email is based on Bayesian Inference as determined by the Maximum Likelihood estimate of the Naive Bayes model outlined in HW 2 question 8.
-Labeles are checked for correctness and banners describing the results are printed after each run.
+Prediction of a spam or ham email is based on Bayesian Inference as determined by the Maximum Likelihood estimate of the Naive Bayes model.
+Labels are checked for correctness and banners describing the results are printed after each run.